-Arch is currently pursuing further clinical development of Metablok and is currently supporting a Phase I human trial in Australia.
-The trial is evaluating the safety and pharmacokinetic profile of Metablok in 44 healthy, normal volunteers.
+Arch is currently pursuing further clinical development of Metablok and is currently nearing the end of a Phase I human trial in Australia.
+The trial was designed to evaluate the safety and pharmacokinetic profile of Metablok.
+The clinical team has completed the planned dosing of 44 healthy, normal volunteers and no adverse effects were observed.